Roelosaurus/House-Of-The-Dying-Roll/readme.md

 ## The Royal Guard's Assignemnt

 As a Royal Guard of our Holy King you will infiltrate the Emperor's Stronghold and assassinate him.
-Either by brute force or sly cunning you must get to the Emperor, whatever the cost.
+Either by brute force or sly cunning you must get to the sinful Emperor, whatever the cost.

 Every member of the Royal Guard is equiped with:
 1. a blessed armament